HybridSystemsLab/ConsAsyncTimes/README.md

 	G = [0 1 0 1; 1 0 1 0; 0 1 0 1; 1 0 1 0]

-where the graphs are only able to communicate at stocastically determined isolated events.
+where the agents communicate at local stocastically driven isolated events.

 II.
 File List